 If your Roku TV sound is not working, don’t worry – you’re not alone.
 This common issue can usually be fixed with troubleshooting tips.
 In this blog post, we’ll walk you through some of the most common roku sound problems, why does your roku tv keep losing sound, and how to restore it.

 Why is My Roku Tv Sound Not Working?

-If your TCL Roku device is showing pictures but not playing sound, it indicates that the TV is working, but the sound is blocked due to any of these reasons:
+If your TCL Roku tv is showing pictures but not playing sound, it indicates that the TV is working, but the sound is blocked due to any of these reasons:

 - You haven’t turned on your speakers.

-- Your Roku is in Night or Leveling volume mode.
+- Your Roku device is in Night or Leveling volume mode.

 - The private listening feature is active.

 - The volume mode on Roku is disabled.

 - Loose cables

 - A software update bug